 BONUS.
 Keep your eyes out for flying lemurs at the Berjaya Langkawi Resort

 The unique and spacious Berjaya Langkawi Resort offers guests the option of staying in chalets built on stilts that lie over the ocean or within the rainforest.
-If you keep your eye out towards the trees, you may spot some flying lemurs!
+If you keep your eye out toward the trees, you may spot some flying lemurs!

 Have you ever been to Langkawi?
 What were your favorite things to do there?